jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 are closer to one another than the Philippines.
-If the game server is located in Singapore, then this causes better ping for Malaysia and Singapore players than the Philippines, now matter how good the connection is in the Philippines.
+If the game server is located in Singapore, then this causes better ping for Malaysia and Singapore players than the Philippines most of the time.

 Another one is your firewall and real-time antivirus.
 You can simply turn